Rc357/mobile_css/Privacy-Policy.md

 9. Contact Us

-If you have any questions, concerns, or requests regarding this Privacy Policy or our data practices, please contact us at [Your Contact Information].
+If you have any questions, concerns, or requests regarding this Privacy Policy or our data practices, please contact us at rexcha6@gmail.com.